When it comes to young voter turnout, the numbers are almost always abysmally low.

 “I want to vote but the entire process just seems like such a chore.
 I don’t have the time to figure out how to get registered and all of that…”

-When it comes to young people voting, the numbers are almost always abysmally low.
 From not knowing how to vote, to even worse, not caring, there are several reasons for this low number.
 Unfortunately, low young voter turnout has its repercussions, because let’s face it:

 - Youth constitute about half of the voting population in the US (and in several countries as well) making them a potent vote bank, and